progwise/george-ai/llm-api/README.md

 1. How to start and fine tune a onPremise LLM

-Sure!
-Here are the descriptions for each step along with the instructions to replicate the lit-llama project:

 1. Update the system's package index to retrieve the latest information about available packages.
    ```shell
    sudo apt update